Miss-Inputs/TPG_stuff/README.md

 - Get best pic for points: Given a target point set, finds your closest point in your point set for each one.
 - Point set stats: Outputs some info about your point set, such as average/central location, or furthest possible point on the earth.
+- Plot player distances: Plots a map coloured in by best possible distance from a point set.

 ### For TPG travellers